 How do we get on board?

-Well, the answer is simple - to retain your place at the forefront of your field, create videos that are under 2 minutes (ideally around 10-30 seconds), be sure to promote your video on the most appropriate platform, and fully incorporate video into your content marketing strategy.
+The answer is simple - to retain your place at the forefront of your field, create videos that are under 2 minutes (ideally around 10-30 seconds), be sure to promote your video on the most appropriate platform, and fully incorporate video into your content marketing strategy.

-We live in a society that is fast paced and expects instant gratification, so why fight it?
+We live in a society that is fast-paced and expects instant gratification, so why fight it?
 Embrace short videos, give consumers what they want and get creative with it.

 6) Native Advertising